 Where to Send the Scholarship

-All scholarship recipients must provide their scholarship checks to Student Financial Services.
+All scholarship recipients must provide their scholarship checks to Student Business Services.
 The recipient's CWID (Student's ID number) must be written on all scholarship documentation.

 Where to Mail the Recipient's Scholarship

 Please, contact Student Business Services at (657) 278-2495 to verify if they received your scholarship check.

 Information can also be gathered from professional associations, business organizations, church and religious foundations or other special interest groups such as community service clubs.
 Each program will have its own deadlines and application procedures.

 Over 45 Indian tribes have established their own Grant and Loan Programs to promote higher education for their members.
 Contracts for tribal assistance should be made through the: